Recommendations

 Captain Clive Branch, United States Marine Corps, is stationed at a Marine base in Haiti, and is having affairs with two women, Brenda Ritchie and Helen Arnold, each of whom is married to a Marine Captain.
 One of the husbands is murdered, and Branch, Helen and Brenda each find themselves high on the list of suspects.

-The influence of Edward Sloman in Soldiers and Women can be felt in the way modern Crime films handle cinematic excellence.
+The influence of Edward Sloman in Soldiers and Women can be felt in the way modern Mystery films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1930 release set a high bar for atmospheric immersion.

 Dir: Edward Sloman